Counseling and Psychological Services Graduate Training Program

 - MFT / LPC Trainees and Interns

-- Postdoctoral Psychology Trainees seeking SPE in California (separate application deadlines; please contact for further information).
+- Psychology Internship and Postdoctoral Fellowship for those seeking SPE in California (separate application deadlines; please contact for further information).

 Westmont CAPS begins accepting applications for training positions in January (see the bottom of page for deadlines).
 The training positions are 9 months in duration beginning generally the 3rd/4th week of August and ending early June.
 The position is focused toward training and providing high quality learning experiences to graduate students in counseling and clinical psychology for a career in mental health.
 The bulk of the trainee’s experience will be in individual psychotherapy.
 Duties may also include intake assessment, crisis intervention, consultation (e.g., parents, faculty, other campus staff), couples counseling, delivering workshops, psychological assessment, and group therapy.
 If scheduling permits, trainee will attend monthly staff meetings.
 The primary supervisor will be the clinic director, with additional supervision completed by other licensed counseling center staff.

 CAPS treats students of the college facing a wide variety of mental health concerns, including anxiety, depression, disordered eating, adjustment, trauma, relationship problems, and others.
 The center is co-located with the Westmont Health Center, providing opportunities for collaboration with medical staff.
 CAPS is established as a comprehensive center, with focus on developmental and life skills interventions, consultations, and outreach to students.
 Short-term psychotherapy is the primary means of direct service.
 There are also limited opportunities for psychological assessment, including ADHD and ASD testing, as well as psychological testing using the MCMI IV.

 A nationally ranked liberal arts college in Santa Barbara, Westmont College provides a rigorous academic program in a residential Christian community and seeks to cultivate thoughtful scholars, grateful servants, and faithful leaders for global engagement with the academy, church and world.
 Undergraduates on the wooded, ocean-view campus choose from more than 100 majors, programs and concentrations.
 With a low student-to-faculty ratio and small classes, students develop close relationships with outstanding faculty.
 U.S. News & World Report includes Westmont in the top 100 liberal arts colleges in the nation.